phasmatic3d/glTF-Assets-Deployment/README.md

 ### Build
 The build process of the website, using GitHub actions, will automatically run and build the website using the new asset list and properties.

-## Security

-As of commit [`be33293c`](https://github.com/KhronosGroup/glTF-Render-Fidelity/commit/be3329cf5b13349ca946c9fc60de98be4cd64e75), this repository has one reported vulnerability that have been automatically detected by GitHub's Dependabot.

-- [CVE-2025-27789](https://nvd.nist.gov/vuln/detail/CVE-2025-27789) concerns runtime complexity and does not affect the Render Fidelity website.

-Future work on this repository will completely address these issues by updating the dependencies.